 \section{Abstract}

-Reinforcement learning (RL) has shown promise in solving various combinatorial optimization problems.
-However, conventional RL faces challenges when dealing with complex, real-world constraints, especially when action space feasibility is explicit and dependent on the corresponding state or trajectory.
-In this work, we address stochastic sequential dynamic decision-making problems with state-dependent constraints.
-As a relevant and real-world case study, we focus on the master stowage planning problem in container shipping, which aims to optimize revenue and operational costs under demand uncertainty and operational constraints.
+Reinforcement learning (RL) has successfully solved various deterministic and stochastic planning problems.
+However, conventional RL struggles with complex real-world constraints, particularly when feasibility is explicit and depends on the current state or trajectory.
+In this work, we address stochastic sequential decision-making with state-dependent constraints through a real-world case study of the master stowage planning problem in container shipping, which aims to optimize revenue and costs under demand uncertainty and operational constraints.
 We propose a deep RL framework with an encoder-decoder model that integrates problem instance, solution, and uncertainty information to guide planning.
 We introduce differentiable projection layers that enforce convex polyhedral constraints, while Jacobian corrections offset the projections to yield unbiased policy gradient estimates.
-Experiments show that our model efficiently finds adaptive, feasible solutions that generalize across varying distributions and scale to larger instances, outperforming state-of-the-art baselines in constrained RL and stochastic programming.
-By uniting artificial intelligence and operations research, our policy empowers humans to make adaptive, uncertainty-aware decisions for resilient and sustainable supply chains. \keywords{Deep reinforcement learning for combinatorial optimization \and Stochastic sequential decision-making \and Constrained Markov decision processes \and Maritime logistics \and Container stowage planning}
+Experiments show that our model efficiently finds adaptive, feasible solutions that generalize across distribution shifts and scale to longer planning horizons, outperforming state-of-the-art baselines in constrained RL and stochastic programming.
+As such, our policies enable adaptive, uncertainty-aware planning that can support resilient and sustainable supply chains. \keywords{Deep reinforcement learning for combinatorial optimization \and Stochastic sequential decision-making \and Constrained Markov decision processes \and Maritime logistics \and Container stowage planning}